Welcome to Year 6

 School Trips, Visits and Workshops!

 I am always looking for ways to enrich and enhance the Year 6 curriculum.
-With some restrictions in place, some trips may be difficult but I have already planned visitors to school and workshops for the year ahead.
-You’ll be pleased to know that we are also planning for Y6 to go on their annual residential so keep your fingers crossed that nothing gets in the way of this, this year!
+As restrictions ease, I have already planned visitors to school and workshops for the year ahead.
+You’ll be pleased to know that we are also planning for Y6 to go on their annual residential to Robinwood, so keep your fingers crossed that nothing gets in the way of this!
 Please see the school calendar for full details.
 Look at some of the things that are already booked for the coming academic year!

 - Geography field trip to Nidd Gorge and Knaresborough waterside